kalviumcommunity/S46_Brain_Snapped/readme.md

 ## Categories:

 ### Daily Quirks
-- Tapping your fingers on a table in a rhythmic beat.
+- Tapping your fingers on a table in a rhythmic beat..

 ### Mental Meanderings
 - Attempting to recall a song stuck in your head but struggling to remember the lyrics.